 Total Addressable Market

-The total addressable market for electric trains is defined as the total number of ton-kilometers of rail freight demand projected to 2050.
+The total addressable market for electric trains is defined as the total number of metric ton–kilometers of rail freight demand projected to 2050.
 This analysis compares the financial and climate impacts of electrified freight rail transport to regular tracks needing diesel-powered trains.
 Current adoption of electrified tracks is estimated at 37 percent of the market.
-The tonnage of freight service using electrified lines was projected from 2020-2050 from several sources.
+The tonnage of freight service using electrified lines was projected from 2020 to 2050 from several sources.

-Impacts of increased adoption of electric trains from 2020-2050 were generated based on two growth scenarios, which were assessed in comparison to a Reference Scenario where the solution’s market share was fixed at the current levels.
+Impacts of increased adoption of electric trains from 2020 to 2050 were generated based on two growth scenarios.
+These were assessed in comparison with a Reference Scenario, in which the solution’s market share was fixed at the current levels.

 - Scenario 1: Adoption is estimated using a 2.8 percent annual growth rate to 2050.
 This rate is double the average rate of electrification over the period 1998–2014.

 - Scenario 2: This scenario assumes that 40 percent of all freight power will be electricity by 2050.
-A linear growth was assumed to interpolate annual adoption from 2014-2050.
+A linear growth was assumed to interpolate annual adoption from 2014 to 2050.
 The average annual use of electrified tracks also increases by 25 percent, to represent intensified usage of electrified tracks due to the high first costs and very low operating costs.

 Avoided emissions are based on the reduction in fuel use from replacing conventional trains, as well as on additional grid emissions from electrification.

 Estimates of electrification costs per kilometer were used for the solution, and zero for the conventional first costs.
 This assumes that the electrification of existing tracks costs about as much as the increase in cost between laying new non-electrified tracks and laying new electrified tracks.
 Operating costs for non-electrified and electrified freight were obtained from five sources, including the International Transport Forum, the International Energy Agency, and the UIC.